The hidden job market

 If you are invited for an interview for a creative role, chances are you will be asked to present your portfolio.
 If you are pitching for work as a freelancer you will often be asked to show examples of your work.

-This needn’t be an ordeal – for tips and insights into presenting your work follow our links below:
+This needn’t be an ordeal – for tips and insights into presenting your work follow our link below:

 Showreels are produced if moving image is central to your work or is specifically requested; film, performance and animation are the most common disciplines.